eunos-1128/openstructure/modules/doc/actions.rst

                           only considering CB atoms for protein-peptide
                           interactions.
-Note that the resulting DockQ is not evaluated for these slightly updated fnat and irmsd (lrmsd stays the same).This flag has no influence on patch_dockq scores.
+Note that the resulting DockQ is not evaluated for these slightly updated fnat and irmsd (lrmsd stays the same).
+Raises an error if reference contains nucleotide chains.
+This flag has no influence on patch_dockq scores.
     --ics                 Computes interface contact similarity (ICS) related scores.
 A contact between two residues of different chains is defined as having at least one heavy atom